namanxajmera/dev-ports-tray/README.md

 - **Tooltip**: Hover to see which ports are in use
 - **Menu**: Click the icon to see:
   - Individual port options (e.g., `Kill Port 3000`) – Terminate specific process
+  - `Add Port...` – Monitor a new port
+  - `Remove Port` – Stop monitoring a specific port
   - `Kill All` – Terminate all detected processes
   - `Quit` – Exit the app